 Yes, PPNS is fortunate to have a large, tree-shaded playground behind our school.
 We have one large climbing/tunnel piece of equipment, a separate climbing pod, four swings, a balance beam, a garden house where children can play and chat, and a large sandbox, which is covered when school is not in session.
 A shed holds shovels, pails, trucks and other sand toys.
 Each class has its own half hour on the playground.
 We do this because twos play quite differently than fours and fives and we want the children to explore at their own developmental level.
 When it is raining or snowing or very cold, we have gross motor play in our large indoor place space, which is set up with tricycles, scooters, low climbing equipment, balance beams, a small basketball hoop, balls, and mats.

 Because our programs are half-day, we do not play outside when the playground is snow-covered.
-This is because the time spent putting on and taking off snowsuits is not a beneficial use of time for the children in a two hour and forty-five-minute program.
-Fortunately, PPNS students can run, pedal, climb, jump, and slide inside as well as out!
+The many minutes spent putting on and taking off snowsuits is not a beneficial use of time for the children in a two hour and forty-five-minute program.
+Fortunately, PPNS students can run, pedal, climb, and jump inside as well as out!
 Students who attend morning classes and afternoon enrichment have two gross-motor sessions each day.
-Lunch Bunch groups often play outside after everyone has finished his or her meal.
+Lunch Bunch groups often play outside after everyone has finished their meal.

 How do you begin the school year?

 Most families register their children during the winter and spring before school begins.
 A confirmation letter is sent upon registration.
-In June, the director announces five July/August playground get-togethers, three on weekdays and two on Saturdays, to which all PPNS students and families are invited.
-The get-togethers run from 10 am to 12 noon, with light refreshments served.
+In June, the director announces three playground gatherings for each age group, with two of the events held on weekdays and one on a Saturday.
+These are scheduled periodically throughout July and August.
 This is a relaxed opportunity for new families to get to know one another, old families to reconnect, and gives all children time to become acclimated to the playground and school property.

 Teachers send welcome letters to their individual students at the beginning of August.
 This letter will invite your family to meet with both teachers in the classroom during the Tuesday, Wednesday, or Thursday after Labor Day.
-On the Friday after Labor Day, each class holds an open house, to which parents and children are invited.
 Classes begin one week after Labor Day.
 We have a special schedule the first week, that allows the children to ease into the school routine; teachers share this with parents at the individual visit.

 During the second week of school, our music teacher begins her weekly sessions with all morning classes.
 Our optional programs – early drop-off; lunch bunch, and afternoon enrichment – also begin the second week of school.